Articles

 Lasers Lighting Cosmetic Surgery Path

 The American Academy of Cosmetic Surgery (AACS) recently published their 2008 Procedural Survey.
 These surveys are based on responses given by AACS members.
 They found that in 2008, cosmetic surgeons had a 29 percent rise in female clients although they also had a two percent drop in male clients.
-The interpretation put on those figures […]
+The interpretation put on those figures is that women will continue to invest in their appearance even in a struggling economy, whereas in those tougher times, males will scratch it off their To Do list.
+The three cosmetic surgeries most often performed were: • Liposuction; • Breast augmentation; and • Eyelid surgery.
+The three […]

 Facial Transplant Done at Brigham and Women’s Hospital

 Earlier this month, a plastic surgery team at Brigham and Woman’s Hospital (BWH) in Boston performed a partial face transplant.
 They replaced the entire midface: Nose Hard palate Upper lip Skin Muscles for facial expression The team included seven plastic surgeons and an Ear, Nose and Throat surgeon, as well as nurses and anesthesiologists.
-They […]
+They spent 17 hours without any break on this surgery and were watched by many medical residents.
+This is just the second facial transplant ever done in the U.S. The patient has chosen to be anonymous and will not be given any interviews.
+It is not known what caused the need for a […]

 Cosmetic Surgery for the Job Market

 In 2008 cosmetic surgeries declined about nine percent, according to the American Society of Plastic Surgeons (ASPS).
 But already in 2009 there are reports of increased interest – not so much among people who want to look younger for social reasons, but among those who want it for career reasons.
-People who work in a […]
+People who work in a “young business” like music or television are feeling the need to look more refreshed and youthful because of the competitive market.
+They are not relying on their years of experience and knowledge of their field.
+This is true of both men and women.
+Recently the ASPS did […]

 BOTOX® For a Happy Mood

 At the British Psychological Society Annual Conference in Brighton last week, a study was presented about mood findings related to BOTOX® injections.
 Twenty-five people were part of the study, done by Cardiff University and Court House Clinics in London.
 Twelve of the participants were given BOTOX treatments around the forehead area, treating frown lines.
-The […]
+The other thirteen were given dermal fillers or other cosmetic skin treatments.
+Two weeks later, all were asked to complete a mood questionnaire.
+When the data was compiled and analyzed, researchers found that there was no difference between the two groups in how effective they thought their treatments […]

 BOTOX® Alternative Approved in Europe

 The high popularity of BOTOX® injections to smooth out frown lines and other wrinkles on the forehead and around the eyes has led to development of competing similar products.
-Fifteen European countries have approved one called Azzalure® including Portugal, Denmark, France, and most recently, the U.K. Cosmetic surgery in the U.K. has been growing by […]
+Fifteen European countries have approved one called Azzalure® including Portugal, Denmark, France, and most recently, the U.K. Cosmetic surgery in the U.K. has been growing by 25 percent each year but at the end of 2008, the British Government passed some legislation to tighten it up.
+One stipulation was that only a qualified doctor may give BOTOX® injections and this will apply to Azzalure also.
+Like BOTOX®, Azzalure is based on the botulinum […]

 Plastic Surgery For Longer Legs?

 China is feeling the current recession and one aspect of it is increased competition for jobs.
 Chinese government officials have estimated that about 6.1 million students will be graduating from colleges and vocational schools, which is nine percent more than last year.
-The prediction is that about a quarter of them will find no job […]
+The prediction is that about a quarter of them will find no job this year.
+Many young graduates are turning to plastic surgery to give themselves a potential advantage in job searches.
+Although Chinese law forbids hiring based on race, gender and religion, it does not forbid hiring based on height, weight and prettiness.
+Some job listings specify things […]